Sleep Hygiene Tips To Stop Tossing And Turning All Night

 Other common causes of tossing and turning are related to poor sleep hygiene.
 Examples of poor sleep hygiene might include the following:

-Proper sleep is health-promoting and lifesaving.
+Proper, peaceful sleep can be health-promoting and lifesaving.
 Sleep is a primary defense against stress, illness, and mental health conditions.
 If you're experiencing insomnia, it may signify an underlying concern.
-When an erratic schedule, shift work, or stress interrupts your ability to sleep, your health is on the line.
-Review the following habits to help you sleep soundly.
+When an erratic schedule, shift work, or stress interrupts your ability to sleep, your health may be affected.
+Review the following healthy sleep habits to help you sleep soundly:

-Stay awake in the daytime, go to bed at night
+Stay awake in the daytime and go to bed at night

-Adjust your schedule and stick to it.
-Set a time for bedtime before 11 pm.
-In addition, try to wake up before 8 am.
-As most adults need around seven hours of sleep, try to set your alarm for seven hours after going to bed.
+You may find that you sleep better if you adjust your schedule and stick to it.
+For example, you might set a time for bedtime before 11 pm. and try to wake up before 8 am.
+As most adults need around seven hours of sleep, you can try to set your alarm for seven hours after going to bed.
 Although it can feel tempting to sleep more than seven to eight hours, sleeping over this amount may be associated with a feeling of fatigue or grogginess.

 Sunrise waking can often enhance productivity.
 Once you start falling asleep at a particular hour and waking up early, your body may stop needing an alarm.
 Your biological alarm may wake you up at a particular time when you start to maintain a healthy routine.